kantarsifo/kantar-sifo-mobile-analytics-pod/README.md

 * `CPID` - Your Kantar Sifo Analytics id.
 * `ApplicationName` - Name of your app, can be anything you like that makes sense.
+* `TrackingType` - Either `TrackPanelistsOnly` or `TrackUsersAndPanelists`.
 * `IsWebViewBased` - Set this to `true` if the app’s primary interface is displayed in one or many webviews.
 * `KeychainAccessGroup` - (Optional) Your app id or a shared app id if you have several apps sharing a keychain and your want to track the user between apps.
 If you don't need to use Shared Keychain functionality, then set this to `nil`.

 ## Integration - Panelist support

-Panelist app integration is available to both WebView based apps and native apps.
 The purpose of this integration is to identify the user as a certain panelist.
 To allow the framework to integrate with the Panelist app you need to follow these additional integration steps.

 **1. Add url scheme, query scheme and user tracking usage.**